What is the CBS Gene?

-CBS: Slow or Sped Up Enzyme?
+The CBS Gene: Variants Cause Slow or Sped Up Enzyme?

 The current consensus among many practitioners is that some variants in CBS (especially the CBS 699) causes homocysteine to move down too quickly (not braking enough), stressing SUOX, creating excess glutamate, and stressing the adrenals.
 If there are numerous GAD gene variants, this can compound glutamate levels even more leading to many neurodegenerative health issues.

 However, research shows that mutations in the CBS gene decrease enzymatic activity, which increases the plasma homocysteine concentration.
 Deficiencies in CBS activity caused by CBS genetic mutations are the most frequent cause of familial high homocysteine and the underlying cause of the homozygous CBS genetic disorder homocystinuria, which is characterized by severe high homocysteine levels.

 Human genetic studies have identified at least 153 point mutations, insertions, deletions, and one small indel present in the CBS locus.
 Not all of the point mutations have been directly tested for activity; those that have (∼20) significantly reduce CBS activity.